lite-xl/lite-xl-lsp/README.md

   - [ ] Be able to use a custom sorting field.
 - [x] Add hover support for function arguments
   - [ ] Add custom tooltip that accents active parameter and signature
+- [x] Figure out how to get an autocompletion item full documentation with 'completionItem/resolve' or any other in order to better populate the new autocomplete item description
 - [x] (we kill it) Detect if lsp server hangs and restart it (eg: clangd)
 - [x] Exit LSP server if no open document needs it.
 - [x] Add hover support for symbols